mabbasiazad/NeuralNetworks/README.md

    - Deep `Autoencoder` Neural Network (trained and tested on `MNIST` dataset)
    - Implementing Backprop Through Time (`BPTT`) (a learning algorithm for recurrent neural networks (`RNN`s))
    - Making Use of RNN to Generate Likely Sequence of English Sentences
-      - Application: Training and Testing of `RNN` Class on sequence of letters in a text (a simplified version of On the Origin of Species by Charles Darwin)
+      - Application: Training and testing of `RNN` class on sequence of letters in a text (a simplified version of On the Origin of Species by Charles Darwin)